kunalmanchanda29/TestAuto/README.md

 4)	Automate GET API to list eSIMs related to your specific order Oobtained through step-3.
 Ensure the list contains 6 eSIMs, and that all of them have the "merhaba-7days-1gb" package slug.

 **Important Considerations**

-Important Considerations:
-•	In real scenario, Ids and secrets should be stored in a Vault.
+- In real scenario, Ids and secrets should be stored in a Vault.
 As this is a test sandbox environment, I am calling these parameters directly in the test file.
-•	We can add more log statements to print full API response or a particular API response object for debugging purpose for error scenarios.
+- We can add more log statements to print full API response or a particular API response object for debugging purpose for error scenarios.
-•	We can add negative scenarios for API Testing by playing around the configs and passing wrong tokens, header or body parameters.
+- We can add negative scenarios for API Testing by playing around the configs and passing wrong tokens, header or body parameters.
-•	In an actual test project, Constants and Variables should be stored in an environment variable or test data file which can be called during the test execution.
+- In an actual test project, Constants and Variables should be stored in an environment variable or test data file which can be called during the test execution.

 **For test cases steps, automation technique/strategy, test output and artefacts, kindly refer the other attached file- Task-1.pdf**